RNO-G/librno-g/README.md

 # librno-g
-libraries to interface with RNO-G hardware
+i/o and hardware access libraries for RNO-G